 - The extroverted personality trait makes ENFJs passionate communicators who can articulate their ideas effectively.

 - The desire to inspire and motivate others defines a lot about an ENFJ’s personal motivation.

 - They stand as leaders, using charisma more than authority to guide, making them naturally fit for roles that demand leadership or counseling.

 - Their less known introverted side is revealed through their intuitive function which enables them to consider different aspects before coming up with insightful solutions.

-What are ENFL’s Cognitive Functions?
+What are ENFJ’s Cognitive Functions?

 ENFJs employ a unique blend of cognitive functions, which significantly shape their personalities and behaviors.
 Begin with the extraverted feeling or Fe; this dominant function enables ENFJs to establish sincere connections and communicate effectively with people around them.